What are the Limitations of Quorum Consistency?

 • Stronger guarantees generally require transactions and consensus!

-One thought on “What are the Limitations of Quorum Consistency?
+5 responses to “What are the Limitations of Quorum Consistency?”

 Leave a comment